hiviah/https-everywhere-checker/README.md

 under `[rulesets]` to point to a directory with the XML files of HTTPS Everywhere rules (usually the `src/chrome/content/rules` of locally checked out git tree of HTTPS Everywhere).

+## Running

+Once you have modified the config, run:

+    python check_rules.py checker.config

+Output will be written to selected log file, infos/warnings/errors contain the useful information.

+## Features

+ * Attempts to follow Firefox behavior as closely as possible (including rewriting HTTP redirects according to rules; well except for Javascript and meta-redirects)
+ * IDN domain support
+ * Currently two metrics on "distance" of two resources implemented, one is purely string-based, the other tries to measure "similarity of the shape of DOM tree"
+ * Multi-threaded scanner
+ * Support for various "platforms" (e.g. CAcert), i.e. sets of CA certificate sets which can be switched during following of redirects

+## What errors in rulesets can be detected

+ * big difference in HTML page structure
+ * error in ruleset - declared target that no rule rewrites, bad regexps (usually capture groups are wrong), incomplete FQDNs, non-existent domains
+ * HTTP 200 in original page, while rewritten page returns 4xx/5xx
+ * cycle detection in redirects
+ * transvalid certificates (incomplete chains)
+ * other invalid certificate detection (self-signed, expired, CN mismatch...)

+## False positives and shortcomings

+ * Some pages deliberately have different HTTP and HTTPS page, some for example redirect to different page under https
+ * URLs to scan are naively guessed from target hosts, having test set of URLs in a ruleset would improve it (better coverage)

 ## Known bugs